 Whiteboards: Create and share whiteboards using Zoom's redesigned tool.

-Recordings: View and share recording files.
+Recordings: View, share, manage and delete recording files.

 Settings: Click on each tab - Meeting, Recording, and Audio Conferencing to set your preferences.
 You may also see tabs for Collaboration Devices, Zoom Apps, and Whiteboard.
 You can set your preferences for those as well, if you will be using these additional features.